This is Chapter 10 of my thesis, to introduce the last part on High Throughput Bioinformatics.

 We also include some general background on benchmarking and optimizing code.

-We show these techniques by optimizing parts of the SSHash $k$-mer index.
-This data structure takes as input a text, and builds a dictionary on its $k$-mers.
-It can then efficiently answer queries whether given $k$-mers occur in the input text.
+We show these techniques by optimizing parts of the SSHash \(k\)-mer index.
+This data structure takes as input a text, and builds a dictionary on its \(k\)-mers.
+It can then efficiently answer queries whether given \(k\)-mers occur in the input text.

 The first step is to compute the minimizers of the text.
-As the number of minimizers is typically much lower than the number of characters in the text, we want this to be fast so that this ``compression’’ step is not the bottleneck.
+As the number of minimizers is typically much lower than the number of characters in the text, we want this to be fast so that this ‘‘compression’’ step is not the bottleneck.

 Then, when answering queries, SSHash uses a minimal perfect hash function (MPHF) to find the index of each minimizer in its internal data structure.
 With PtrHash, we develop an MPHF that only needs a single memory access for most queries, and can answer queries nearly as fast as the memory can support random access reads.

-1 Optimizing Compute Bound Code: Random Minimizers
+2 Optimizing Compute Bound Code: Random Minimizers Link to heading

 We start with an overview of techniques that can be used to optimize compute-bound code.

 As an example application, we apply these techniques to the problem of efficiently computing the minimizers of a sequence.
 There are many indices and tools using minimizers, such as SSHash (Pibiri 2022) and minimizer-space De Bruijn graphs (Ekim, Berger, and Chikhi 2021).
 In some cases, minimizers are also specifically used as a sketch of the text (Grabowski and Raniszewski 2017; Ayad et al. 2025).
-Specifically there, this ``compression’’ step of computing the minimizers can easily become a bottleneck, since all subsequent operations only have to operate on the much smaller sketched space.
+Specifically there, this ‘‘compression’’ step of computing the minimizers can easily become a bottleneck, since all subsequent operations only have to operate on the much smaller sketched space.
 Thus, this is a classic compute bound problem, where the input is a DNA sequence, and the output is the set of minimizer positions or kmers.

 A*PA2.
-Most of the techniques mentioned below are also already used in the A*PA2 pairwise aligner (TODO REF), which is also compute bound.
+Most of the techniques mentioned below are also already used in the A*PA2 pairwise aligner, which is also compute bound.
 It processes parts of the DP matrix in large blocks, so that the execution is very predictable and branch misses are avoided.
 It also uses SIMD (on top of bitpacking) to compute even more states in parallel, and exploits instruction level parallellism by independently processing two SIMD vectors at a time.
 It also uses a bit-packed input format to reduce the memory pressure.

-1.1 Avoiding Branch Misses
+2.1 Avoiding Branch Misses Link to heading

 Modern CPUs have execution pipelines that are hundreds of instructions long Thus, if one instruction is waiting for some data (from memory), the CPU will already start execution upcoming instructions.
 When a branch occurs, the CPU has to predict which of the two paths will be taken in order to proceed this speculative execution, since waiting for the condition to be resolved would remove most of the benefits of pipelining.